-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Release Date: April 2012

-What looks kind of basic on the surface certainly isn’t the case when you begin to play this little gem of a game.
-If you want to talk about a masterful game, then Fire Emblem Awakening is the one to test your skills and your resolve, you may even turn into a strategic mastermind.
-The gameplay, which is just like those previous Fire Emblem games, focuses on the tactical movement of characters across a grid-based battlefield where you must fight a host of enemy units.
-This is a magical game, and when it came out back in 2014 it became a major hit with gamers everywhere, some of them even hailing it as the best game of the year.
-A bold statement indeed, but there was certainly a strong argument to back this up.
+What looks basic on the surface certainly isn’t the case once you begin to play this gem.
+Fire Emblem Awakening will test your skills and resolve, and you may turn into a strategic mastermind after putting the controller down.
+The gameplay, which is similar to previous Fire Emblem games, focuses on the tactical movement of characters across a grid-based battlefield where you must fight a host of enemy units.
+This is a magical game, and when it came out back in 2014 it became a major hit with gamers everywhere, some of them hailing it as the best game of the year.

 #3 The Legend of Zelda: Link’s Awakening